 Once again personalisation is key for keeping your users wanting more from your brand.
 This means that a generic push notification gets a big fat zero on the scale of 0 - User.

 Make them feel at home, make them feel at ease, make them feel like the one and only.
 It is important to all users that they feel you are talking to them directly - a generically worded message with no personalised name, no link or no image will just throw people off.
 No context and no personalisation is a sure way for an instant delete which means your time and effort spent writing it is pointless, as well as users still being unaware of your app updates or unique benefits to them.

-The beauty about the top 5 app marketing mistakes in the post launch campaign is that they are all easy to fix.
+The beauty about the top marketing mistakes for apps in the post launch campaign is that they are all easy to fix.
 Going forward, make your users, at all stages of their journey with your brand, feel wanted and completely relevant to you - not just a number.
 They will love you for it.

 To see how the Hurree marketing automation platform for apps could help strengthen the relationship you have with your app users why not request a demo?
 One of our app marketing experts would be happy to walk you through the platform.
 Alternatively, feel free to reach out to me directly via email@example.com if you have any questions or download our free guide: The Ultimate Guide to Mobile App Marketing!